 Failure to notify the Commission within five business days after becoming aware that the agent Registration Card has been lost, stolen, or destroyed;

-Failure to notify the Commission within five business days after a change in the registration information contained in the application or required by the Commission to have been submitted in connection with the application an agent Registration Card, including open investigations or pending actions as delineated in 935 CMR 500.802, as applicable, that may otherwise affect the status of the suitability for registration of the Marijuana Establishment Agent;
+Failure to notify the Commission within five business days after a change in the registration information contained in the application or required by the Commission to have been submitted in connection with the application an agent Registration Card, including open investigations or pending actions as delineated in 935 CMR 500.802: Suitability Standard for Registration as a Marijuana Establishment Agent, as applicable, that may otherwise affect the status of the suitability for registration of the Marijuana Establishment Agent;

 Conviction, guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony drug offense involving distribution to a minor in the Commonwealth, or a like violation of the laws of an Other Jurisdiction; or

-Conviction, guilty plea, plea of nolo contendere or admission to sufficient facts in the Commonwealth, or a like violation of the laws of another state, to an offense as delineated in 935 CMR 500.802or 935 CMR 500.803, as applicable, that may otherwise affect the status of the suitability for registration of the Marijuana Establishment Agent.
+Conviction, guilty plea, plea of nolo contendere or admission to sufficient facts in the Commonwealth, or a like violation of the laws of another state, to an offense as delineated in 935 CMR 500.802: Suitability Standard for Registration as a Marijuana Establishment Agent or 935 CMR 500.803: Suitability Standard for Registration as a Laboratory Agent, as applicable, that may otherwise affect the status of the suitability for registration of the Marijuana Establishment Agent.

 In addition to the grounds in 935 CMR 501.032(1), a conviction of a felony drug offense in the Commonwealth, or a like violation of the laws of an Other Jurisdictions shall be adequate grounds for the revocation of a Marijuana Establishment Agent Registration Card.